smuhammadraza/AirliftCaseStudy/README.md

-# AirliftCaseStudy - Gallery App
+# CaseStudy - Gallery App

 ## Introduction
 A gallery application that uses pixabay api to get images for your search query.
 It has two screen.
 First screen has a search field and fetches images as per search query and the other one has image details.